oliviayouare/financial-statements/README.md

 - [x] 2.4 What is Income Statement?
 - [x] 2.5 Summary of Income Statement

-week03_How are Financial Statements Prepared?
+week03_How are Financial Statements Prepared?-1018

 - [x] 3.1 Recording the Establishment and Preparation of an Enterprise in Financial Statements
 - [x] 3.2 Recording Procurement and Manufacturing Activities in Financial Statements